RicardoRamirez2020/GCN_Cancer/README.md

 3. An adjacency matrix which encodes the structure as a graph.

 To use the GCN model given by Kipf, keep the K hyper parameter to 1 and implement the renormalization to your graph.
-Data Can be sent individually because it is too large for Github.
+Data can be sent individually.

-## Refrence
+## Reference
 Please perfer to https://github.com/mdeff/cnn_graph for installation and other value sources about the topic.